BhargavJhaveri/about-me/README.md

 # about-me

-I am a Computer Science student.
-Currently pusrusing master's degree from North Carolina State University.
+I am currently pusrusing master's degree in Computer Science from North Carolina State University.

 Have a look at my <a href='Bhargav Jhaveri Resume.pdf'>resume</a>